microsoft/microsoft-ui-xaml-specs/active/NavigationView/HierarchicalNav/HierarchicalNavigationView.md

 In this situation, the first visible ancestor of the selected item will show as selected, and the selection indicator will move as users expand the subtree.
 The entire navigation view will show no more than one selection indicator.

+In both Top and Left modes, clicking the arrows on NavigationViewItems will expand or collapse the subtree.
+Clicking or tapping
+_elsewhere_ on the NavigationViewItem will trigger the `ItemInvoked` event, and it will also collapse or expand the subtree.

 ## Keyboarding
 Users can move focus around the navigation view using their [keyboard](https://docs.microsoft.com/en-us/windows/uwp/design/input/keyboard-interactions).
 The arrow keys expose "inner navigation" within the pane and follow the interactions provided in [tree view](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/tree-view).